pfnet-research/chainer-compiler/docs/train_your_model.md

 # Train your model with chainer-compiler

+This documentation explains how to train your model with chainer-compiler backend.

+## Setup

 First of all, please install chainer-compiler as described in the **Installing Chainer compiler via pip** section of [setup.md](setup.md).

 ## Modify your code